 Descriptive statistics for patient demographics and variables of interest were reported at each time point (preoperative and postoperative).
 Differences between these time points were calculated for each variable.
 Trends in hormonal parameters of interest were evaluated using regression models, with visits (1-3), bariatric surgery status (RYGB, SG, or none), and demographic characteristics included as covariates.
-Logistic regression models were used to predict the upper tertile of insulin sensitivity, which was labeled the ISP.
-The correlational structure of repeated measurements in the same patient over time was addressed using cluster-robust standard errors.
+Logistic regression models were used to predict the upper tertile of insulin sensitivity which will henceforth be labeled Insulin Sensitive Phenotype (ISP).
+The correlational structure of repeated measurements in the same patient over time were addressed using cluster robust standard errors.
 To better understand the relationships, a margins plot was created to depict the results indicated by logistic regression.

-To determine if the study data were consistent with a population model (tested hypothesis) that assumes no effect, a P value was computed [24].
-The exact P value was reported and indicated the degree of divergence of the estimated effect from the null hypothesis, had it been the source of the study data.
-Results in the interval P < 0.05 were labeled "statistically divergent" [24].
-To assess clinical benefit, the point estimate and its 95% uncertainty interval (95% UI) were reported, which enables an assessment of the practical importance of the study result.
-All analyses were conducted using Stata Version 17 (StataCorp, College Station, TX, USA).
+To determine if the study data are consistent with a population model that assumes no effect, a p value was computed [24].
+The exact p value is reported and tells us the degree of divergence of the estimated effect from the null hypothesis, had it been the source of the study data.
+Results in the interval p < 0.05 were labeled 'statistically divergent' [24].
+To assess clinical benefits, the point estimate and its 95% uncertainty interval (95% UI) for potentially data generating null hypotheses were reported with an assessment of the practical importance of the study result.
+All analyses were conducted using Stata Version 17 (StataCorp, CollegeStation, TX, USA).